cortexlib/box/docs/doc_two_dim.md

 Deference Operator

+*Return values:* constexpr reference

 Dereferences the underlying iterator and returns a constant value.

-\\return constexpr reference

 -----